erose/rpg-characters/melody.md

     - As an action, you can cause each creature in a 10-foot cube originating from you to make a Wisdom saving throw against your warlock spell save DC.
 The creatures that fail their saving throws are all charmed or frightened by you (your choice) until the end of your next turn.

   - **Misty Escape**
-    - *Flavor TODO*
+    - *Melody disappears in a cloud of gray smoke.*
     - When you take damage, you can use a reaction to turn invisible and teleport up to 60 feet to an unoccupied space you can see.
 You remain invisible until the start of your next turn or until you attack/cast a spell.
 Recharges at a short or long rest.

   - **Pact of the Blade**
     - *Flavor TODO*
     - You can use your action to create a pact weapon in your empty hand.
 You can choose the form that this melee weapon takes each time you create it.
 You are proficient with it while you wield it.
 This weapon counts as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
       - Your pact weapon disappears if it is more than 5 feet away from you for 1 minute or more.
 It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.
       - You can transform one magic weapon into your pact weapon by performing a special ritual while you hold the weapon.
 You perform the ritual over the course of 1 hour, which can be done during a short rest.
 You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your pact weapon thereafter.
 You can’t affect an artifact or a sentient weapon in this way.
 The weapon ceases being your pact weapon if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
 The weapon appears at your feet if it is in the extradimensional space when the bond breaks.

 Invocations:
   - Agonizing Blast (taken at 2nd level)
     - +Cha modifier to Eldritch Blast damage.
   - Devil's Sight (taken at 2nd level)
+    - *In the darkness, you can see that Melody's eyes are emitting a soft glow, like tiny moons.*
     - See normally in nonmagical and magical darkness, to a distance of 120 feet.
-TODO eyes glow.
   - Thirsting Blade (taken at 5th level)
     - Attack with pact weapon twice, instead of once, when you take the Attack action on your turn.
   - Sculptor of Flesh (taken at 7th level)